overvis/overvis-docs/overvis-connect/ext0001-device-params.md

 * *Extension dependencies:* no
 * *Document status:* `Approved on 2020-02-01`

 This extension describes the reading and setting of parameters (setpoints/settings) of the device.
-Parameters are stored in non-volatile memory.
+Parameters are stored in persistent memory.
 To optimize work with a large number of records and eliminate intermediate states, the extension supports transactional work - changes are first saved in RAM, then, when the transaction is completed, all accumulated changes are written to permanent memory.

 # Commands (`CMD`)